jgbarah/evaluating-foss-projects/processes.md

 To complicate matters further, in some projects there are more activities being carried on in the ITS.
 Those can include discussions on requirements, on the policies of the project, or requests related to the use of the development infrastructure.

 And still a step beyond in making things difficult for the analyst, some projects use the ticketing system for code review.
 This has been a natural evolution, when specialized code review systems didn't exist.
-In fact, writting comments with opinions on a patch linked to a ticket, or to a commit that closed a ticket, are two examples of coded review which can be found in many projects, even when code review was not formally adopted by them.
+In fact, writing comments with opinions on a patch linked to a ticket, or to a commit that closed a ticket, are two examples of coded review which can be found in many projects, even when code review was not formally adopted by them.
 When some projects decided to adopt formal code review procedures, they started by using what they had handy: the ITS.
 That's how projects such as WebKit defined workflows in the ITS (Bugzilla in their case) to deal with code review.
 Other projects used workflows defined on Jira.

 With time, specialized systems such as Gerrit emerged.
 Even when they are focused on code review, they still use a model quite similar to ticketing systems, with each code review cycle being modeled as a ticket.
 Other systems, such as GitHub pull requests, are even closer to tickets, to the point that the interface they offer is almost the same.

-New features are usually found as a kind of tickets in the ITS.
-But they are not always easy to tell from other tickets, such as bug reports.
-In some ITS, feature requests are marked as such.
-But in others only some heuristics can be applied on the description of the ticket or in the comments to it.

-### Bug fixing

-As was said when commenting on feature requests, bug reports live too in the ITS of the project.
-But again as was the case with feature requests, it is not always easy to tell them apart from other tickets.

-### Code review
+From the analytics point of view, the good news are that given these similarities, the analysis of bug reports, feature implementation and code review are quite similar.
+That is the main reason why in most of this chapter we talk about processes instead of tickets or code review.
+However, there are some important differences too, for example in the workflows, or in some metrics which can be unique to some of these cases but not to the others, but still are very important for the cases that apply.

 ## Workflow patterns